Skip to content

 Students may apply for summer support for selected research and internships in order to explore their ideas in the context of real-world environmental challenges.
 Students apply for funding each spring, and if approved, rising second-year students can spend their summers focusing on making a difference with non-profits, government organizations and with research projects, locally or out of state.

-2022 cohort stands on deck at Taft Nicholson Center
+2023 cohort at Taft Nicholson Center cavorting on a river bank